withmonumental/docs/src/guides/right_to_be_forgotten.md

 ```

 ::: warning Important
-Subscription’s inheritance is a crucial theme on Monumental.
-Whenever an artwork has been sold on a space, by default the new owner of this artwork will have it published on that space.
-This is to ease the trading on second market.
-For more information, please refer to **Space Subscription**
+At Monumental, subscription inheritance is a crucial aspect of our platform.
+Whenever an artwork is sold on a space, the new owner of that artwork will have it automatically published on that space by default.
+This streamlines trading on the secondary market.
+For more information, please refer to [Space Subscription](/guides/spaceSubscription.md) guideline.
-Once your artwork has been submitted and approved to a space, it will be published meaning that it will be visible to everyone on the Platform.
-If you decide that you are not yet ready to show your artwork, you have the possibility to unpublish your artwork or to make invisible.
-This is the right to be forgotten.
 :::

+Once your artwork has been submitted and approved to a space, it will be published and visible to everyone on the platform.
+However, if you are not yet ready to showcase your artwork, you have the option to unpublish or make it invisible, which is also known as the right to be forgotten.

 To do this:
 1. Click on your artwork